 Which alternative handles complex websites best?

-Firecrawl’s Agent endpoint handles complex scenarios automatically, including pagination, form submissions and JavaScript-heavy sites.
+Firecrawl's Agent endpoint handles complex scenarios automatically, including pagination, form submissions and JavaScript-heavy sites.
 It clicks buttons, fills fields, and navigates multi-page workflows without custom code.
-Exa requires manual handling for these scenarios, adding development time and complexity.
+Exa focuses on semantic search and may require additional tools for complex extraction scenarios.

 data from the web